I am able to offer a scanning service to artists who either cannot source or afford a high quality scanning service and here are the details:

 The original artwork should be delivered to and collected from myself, suitably packed and protected from damage during transportation.
-My preference is for the artwork to be unframed and to deliver and collect in person, though via a courier service is acceptable and I can organize this via my contracted courier Parcel Force by prior arrangement and at an additional cost.
+My preference is for the artwork to be unframed and to deliver and collect in person, though via a courier service is acceptable and I can organize this via my contracted courier DHL or Parcel Force by prior arrangement and at an additional cost.

 The original artwork should be fully insured against accidental damage during transportation and whilst being scanned.
 I do not provide insurance cover for the artwork of others.

 I take care to edit out a reasonable amount of minor blemishes created during the scan using Adobe Photoshop CS5 software.
 Additional minor editing of certain areas to change from the original is also possible upon request, such as to remove the appearance of cracks in the original or minor damage.

 Each scan is individually made, QC examined and passed by myself to verify its quality.